Vampaier2/Born2beroot-/README.md

 - **1'st Partiction:**

-	- Select: SCSI3 (0,0,0) (sda) 8.6 GB ATA VBOX HARDDISK
+	⬇️Step 1: Select: SCSI3 (0,0,0) (sda) 8.6 GB ATA VBOX HARDDISK

-		🔽
-	- Create new empty partition table on this device?: Yes
+	⬇️Step 2: Create new empty partition table on this device?: Yes

-		🔽
-	- Select: pri/log 8.6 GB FREE SPACE
+	⬇️Step 3: Select: pri/log 8.6 GB FREE SPACE

-		🔽
-	- How to use this free space: Create a new partition
+	⬇️Step 4: How to use this free space: Create a new partition

-		🔽
-	- New partition size: 500M
+	⬇️Step 5: New partition size: 500M

-		🔽
-	- Type for the new partition: Primary
+	⬇️Step 6: Type for the new partition: Primary

-		🔽
-	- Location for the new partition: Beginning
+	⬇️Step 7: Location for the new partition: Beginning

-		🔽
-	- Select: Mount point:  /
+	⬇️Step 7: Select: Mount point:  /
 		🔽 Then
-	- Select: /boot - static files of the boot loader
+		Select: /boot - static files of the boot loader
 		🔽 Then
-	- Select: Done setting up the partition
+		Select: Done setting up the partition

 	-> 2'nd Partiction: